ghavinga/ghavinga.github.com/source/_posts/2013-02-28-my-first-markdown-markup.markdown

 * Unnumbered lists
 * Preceded with an asterisk

-- Numbered list,
-- precedes with either a "-"
+- or with either a "-"
 - or a "+" sign

+1. Numbered list
+2. just number them .... ;-)
+3. as easy as cake

+To put links on the page, just down like this:

+Text you want to make clickable, this is a good introduction yo markdown syntax: [Intro to markdown syntax](http://daringfireball.net/projects/markdown/basics "Even with a title")